A 17 inch prototype Chromatron was announced in Japan in September, 1964. It was never sold to the public.

 In May, 1965, Sony introduced a 19 inch model 19C 70.
 I think many have assumed, or at least I did, that the 19 inch Chromatron used a one beam like the original Lawrence tube.
 Turns out not to be the case - it used a 480AB22 delta three gun tube, and had an all-tube chassis.
 Between 13,000 and 18,000 were sold, only in Japan, before Sony pulled the plug to develop the Trinitron.
 Sony manufactured two additional Chromatrons in Japan in 1967, the model 19C 80 and 19C 100.
 These models also used the same 19 inch CRT and an all-tube chassis.

 Courtesy of Sony Archive History Museum

 In July of 1968 (according to the 1968 Sony Annual Report) the first Sony color television was imported to the United States.
-The model KV 7010U was a Chromatron (Actually a hybrid Chromatron).
-It used a 7 inch CRT with a gun like the one in the 19 inch model, with a three beam inline one gun with a color selection grid offering "post aceleration" and "post deflection focusing" No shadow mask and no convergence.
+The model KV 7010U was called the "Chromagnetron", meaning that it used the Trinitron one gun, three inline cathodes combined with the Chromatron color wire selection grid.
+The press still continued to call it a Chromatron.
+It used a 7 inch CRT with a color selection grid offering "post aceleration" and "post deflection focusing" No shadow mask and no convergence.
 It has two HV rectifer tubes and three HV connections to the CRT.
 It also has electronic purity control.
 It was licensed under patents of Paramount Pictures Corporation.
 I believe this model is the only "consumer" Chromatron TV receiver ever sold in the United States, but sold in very limited numbers, probably less than 1000.